alvesvaren/zod-to-openai-tool/README.md

 ## Tools

-A tool is created using the tool() function.
+A tool is created using the t object.
 They can then have the following properties added:

 - `input` - The input to the function (optional).
 This needs to be an object (`z.object({})`)
 - `describe` - A description of the function (optional)
-- `run` - The function to run using the input
+- `run` - The function to run using the input (required)

 You'll need to define the input first in order for it to be inferred all the way when using the function.